I’m going to let you in on a little secret of how I keep my world in order.

 You can also easily create new labels here and add more than one label to a message.
 You can use labels for each of your children, different projects you are working on, events you are planning, upcoming trips — anything that makes sense for you and will help you to organize your e-mails.

-Another great feature is to have e-mails with a certain subject line, that contain a specific keyword, are sent to a specific e-mail or are sent from a certain e-mail filter into one of these labeled categories instead of going right to your inbox.
-I find this to be really handy for things like listservs I’m on that tend to send a ton of e-mails each day and would otherwise clog up my main inbox (and completely overwhelm me).
+This is really handy for things like listservs that tend to send a ton of e-mails each day and would otherwise clog up your main inbox.
 It’s also a great tool if you have multiple e-mail addresses forwarded to one e-mail address but you want to keep them separate.

 To set up filters, click on the gear icon like you did to set up your labels and click on “Settings”.
-Click on “Filters” and click on “Create New Filter” at the bottom.
+Click on “Filters and Blocked Addresses” and click on “Create New Filter” at the bottom.

 When that screen pops up, decide on what type of filter you want.
 Do you want it to be from a certain e-mail address?
-Contaiing a certain word or group of words?
-Once you have decided and filled out what type of filter you want, click on “Create filter with this search”.
+Containing a certain word or group of words?
+Once you have decided and filled out what type of filter you want, click on “Create filter”.

-On the next screen you will have the ability to choose to have it automatically labeled, skip to a different inbox, etc.
+On the next screen, you can choose to have it automatically labeled, skip to a different inbox, etc.